chaithanyak42/chaithanyak42.github.io/_posts/2024-03-21-everything-you-need-to-know-about-gpts.md

 ![](/assets/GPTs/tokenisation.avif)

+### **Language Modelling**

-***Algorithm/Objective* - *Language Modelling*** : The key objective In this phase Is to train this model on huge volume of low quality data so that It's able to accurately predict with a certain probability what's going to come next when an Input (Prompt) Is given by the users , i'e *<mark>predicting the next word/token</mark>*.
+The key objective In this phase Is to train this model on huge volume of low quality data so that It's able to accurately predict with a certain probability what's going to come next when an Input (Prompt) Is given by the users , i'e *<mark>predicting the next word/token</mark>*.
 Basically a Pre-Trained GPT Is optimised for ***<mark>Text Completion.</mark>*** This Is what Is called as Language Modelling.

 ***You Complete Me : Give A Prompt & Wait For Completion :)***